Written by Caroline Teachey (Grace Community Church in Raleigh, NC)

 When one thinks of the word oasis, we often picture a place adorned with decadent landscapes with mountains so high they take the breath out of our lungs or an ocean that reaches as far as the eye can see.
 Or of the thirsty man traveling in the desert who discovers a river in the middle of a deserted landscape.
-Just as this man traveling in the desert discovered the river to quench his thirst, I found my river in a place called Reynosa, Tamaulipas, a place not so seemingly majestic, but a place filled with the living water of Christ.
+Just as this man traveling in the desert, who discovered the river to quench his thirst, I found my river in a little town called Reynosa, Tamaulipas, a place not so seemingly majestic, but a place filled with the living water of Christ.
 The people of Reynosa, through their kindness and true representation of Christ, quenched my thirsty soul with the living water which satisfies all desires of the heart.

 This was truly a life changing experience.
 I would strongly encourage anyone who is interested in serving through missions abroad to travel to see our Mexican family in Reynosa.
 You may intend to serve them, but they will serve you in a much greater, eternal aspect which surpasses all human understanding.
-If you have any questions, please ask.
+If you have any questions please ask.
 SAFETY IS NOT AN ISSUE.

 To all my brothers and sisters in Reynosa- I will miss you dearly and be in constant prayer for each and every one of you.
 You have impacted my life more than you can imagine and I will be eternally grateful.
 I will see you next year!
 Tú corazón es mismo a mi.
 Te amo mucho.